mac-comp128-fa25/final-project-jana_katherene/README.md

 # Taco Trouble
-By Jana Abu Subha
+## By :Jana Abu Subha

-\n A text-based RPG where the user greets customers and makes theri orders, and gains tips depending on their satisfaction
+A text-based RPG where the user greets customers and makes their orders, and gains tips depending on their satisfaction.